ait-ngcms/scoregraph/README.md

     + BeautifulSoup package for normalization
     + SPARQLWrapper 1.6.4 and rdflib 4.2.1 packages for SPARQL requests
     + goslate 1.5.0 package for Google translate requests
+	+ europeana_api_key and freebase_api_key files are required in the root directory containing appropriate keys

 Install dependencies: